Music of South Africa: Venda-traditional

-Other performers include: Makhadzi, Fizzy, Prifix, Bhamba, Komrade Li, SubZro, TAKZIT, Humbulani Ramagwedzha, Jahman Chiganja, Khakhathi and Friends, Maduvha Madima, Takalani Mudau, Rapson Mbilummbi Rambuwani, TMan Gavini, Clean-G, Mizo Phyll, Killah Gee, Jininka, Paul Mulaudzi, Malondo Ramulongo, Burning Doctor, Just ice, Lufuno Dagada and Tshidino Ndou.
+Other performers include: Makhadzi, Fizzy, Prifix, Bhamba, Komrade Li, SubZro, TAKZIT, Humbulani Ramagwedzha, Jahman Chiganja, Khakhathi and Friends, Maduvha Madima, Takalani Mudau, Rapson Mbilummbi Rambuwani, TMan Gavini, Clean-G, Mizo Phyll, Killah Gee, Jininka, Paul Mulaudzi, Malondo Ramulongo, Burning Doctor, Just ice, Lufuno Dagada, and Tshidino Ndou.

-Another singer making a name for himself in the South African music market is Tshidino Ndou, a reggae artist who is also owner of Vhadino Entertainment music company.
-Tshidino was born and bred in Tshakhuma, a rural village in South Africa in the Limpopo Province.
-So far he has two albums, Ndi do fa na inwi (2009) (Till death do us part) and Nne Ndi Nne (2010) (I am what I am).
-His song "Ni songo nyadza" (meaning "do not undermine other people's religions"), featuring a Venda reggae icon Humbulani Ramagwedzha of thivhulungiwi fame, is gaining extensive media exposure through Phalaphala FM, Soweto TV, Makhado FM and Univen radio.
+Another singer making a name for himself in the South African music market is Tshidino Ndou, a reggae artist who is also the owner of Vhadino Entertainment music company.
+Tshidino was born and bred in Tshakhuma, a rural village in South Africa's Limpopo Province.
+So far, he has two albums, Ndi do fa na inwi (2009) (Till death do us part) and Nne Ndi Nne (2010) (I am what I am).
+His song "Ni songo nyadza" (meaning "do not undermine other people's religions"), featuring the Venda reggae icon Humbulani Ramagwedzha of Thivhulungiwi fame, is receiving extensive media exposure on Phalaphala FM, Soweto TV, Makhado FM, and Univen radio.

-Tshidino entered the music scene as a founder member of Vhadino House Grooves group which he established alongside his brother, Arthur Ndou in 2008.
-They released their debut hot album titled Ro Swika meaning we have arrived.
-The album contains a controversial song "Ri ya groova", widely known as "Ndo Fara Mudifho".
+Tshidino entered the music scene as a founding member of the Vhadino House Grooves group, which he established alongside his brother, Arthur Ndou, in 2008.
+They released their debut album, titled Ro Swika, meaning "we have arrived".
+The album contains a controversial song, "Ri ya groova", widely known as "Ndo Fara Mudifho".
 He has released a single, "Ri khou phusha life", which has already made a mark on radios and newspapers.
-The full album was planned for release in 2012, featuring two other giants: Takalani Mudau of "baby fusheani" fame and the Burning Doctor of "A lu na mutwe" fame.
-Tshidino is not just a musician but also a prominent film producer who is more popular in the Vendawood film industry in the Limpopo Province of South Africa.
-He plays the character of Vho-Mulingo in Vho-Mulingo comedy.
-Other movies he produced include Mathaithai, Hu do dzula nnyi, Mphemphe i a netisa and Hu bvuma na fhasi.
+The whole album was planned for release in 2012, featuring two other giants: Takalani Mudau of "baby fusheani" fame and the Burning Doctor of "A lu na mutwe" fame.
+Tshidino is not only a musician but also a prominent film producer, best known in the Venda film industry in Limpopo Province, South Africa.
+He portrays Vho-Mulingo in the Vho-Mulingo comedy.
+Other movies he produced include Mathaithai, Hu do dzula nnyi, Mphemphe i a netisa, and Hu bvuma na fhasi.

 Xhosa-traditional

-Perhaps the best known neo-traditional South African music, internationally anyway, is the music of Amampondo and the solo work of their leader and founder, Dizu Plaatjies.
-He and his group took traditional Xhosa music from the hills of Pondoland and the Eastern Cape and put it on stage worldwide.
-The success of the genre was how the exponents combined their music with their stage performances and dance.
-The great composer Stompie Mavi, who is originally from Nqamakhwe was also very popular during the 1980s and 1990s.
-His music was inspired by Xhosa rhythms, cultural values and social commentary especially on songs such as Teba and Manyano.
-Musicians such as Nofinishi Dywili, Madosini, Mantombi Matotiyana and many other women have been on the forefront of traditional Xhosa music.
-Very recently new and younger artists such as Indwe and Gatyeni are gaining momentum.
+Perhaps the best-known neo-traditional South African music internationally is that of Amampondo and the solo work of their leader and founder, Dizu Plaatjies.
+He and his group took traditional Xhosa music from the hills of Pondoland and the Eastern Cape and brought it to the stage worldwide.
+The success of the genre lay in the exponents' integration of music, stage performance, and dance.
+The great composer Stompie Mavi, who is originally from Nqamakhwe, was also very popular during the 1980s and 1990s.
+His music was inspired by Xhosa rhythms, cultural values, and social commentary, especially on songs such as Teba and Manyano.
+Musicians such as Nofinishi Dywili, Madosini, Mantombi Matotiyana, and many others have been at the forefront of traditional Xhosa music.
+More recently, younger artists such as Indwe and Gatyeni are gaining momentum.